eDatos/cumbrevieja-copernicus/README.md

 ## Usage

-Following command will download the corresponding package vector and pdf file for the given copernicus component id and target monitoring id:
+Following command will scrap copernicus website looking for products with `TARGET_MAP_ID` and `TARGET_STATUS` and will download the corresponding package vectors and pdf files for the given copernicus component id:

 ```console
 $ python main.py